Crown American: History

+20th century

 The company was founded in 1950 as Crown Construction.
 Frank J. Pasquerilla, who joined less than a year later, became president in 1956 and sole owner in 1961.
 The company's name was changed to Crown American in 1972 and in 1979, it acquired the Hess's department store chain.
 In 1993, the company split into two entities.
 The shopping mall portion of the company became a publicly held real estate investment trust, Crown American Realty Trust, and Crown American Hotels controlled the company's hospitality businesses.
 At its peak, Crown American operated 30 shopping malls, the Hess's department store chain (with 73 locations), and 20 hotels and motels.
+In 1999 Frank Pasquerilla had a stroke and died.

+21st century

 In 2003, the shopping mall development and management unit, Crown American Realty Trust, was sold to * PREIT.
 The hospitality unit, Crown American Hotels, was retained.
 In 2005, 22 of the company's 26 hotels were acquired by W2001 Eastern Hotel Realty, an affiliate of the Archon Group, which assumed responsibility for their management.
-Frank Pasquerilla died from a stroke in 1999.
-His son, Mark E. Pasquerilla, serves as chairman of Crown American Hotels.
-Mark Pasquerilla joined the company in 1981 and was named president in 1990.
+Frank's son, Mark E. Pasquerilla, serves as chairman of Crown American Hotels.
+He joined the company in 1981 and was named president in 1990.
 He is a graduate of the University of Notre Dame, completed a master of science degree in international relations at the London School of Economics, and studied international affairs at the University of Cologne.
 Michael Barletta is president and chief executive officer.

 Pasquerilla Enterprises LP/Crown American Associates sold its last hotel, the Holiday Inn Express & Suites Johnstown, in May 2024.
+The Crown American Associates building was sold in December 2025 to 1st Summit Bank, and was the last Pasquerilla Enterprises LP property.